mkotajny/another-react-starter/README.md

 ### Manually

-via terminal run command, which should fix or ESlint issues in the project files.:
+via terminal run command, which should list (doesn't fix!)
+ESlint issues in the project files.:

 ```
 yarn lint
 ```

-... which shows (doesn't fix !)
-ESlint issues in the code OR
+OR run

 ```
 yarn validate
 ```

-... which does both (prettier and linting): fixes Prettier issues and shows or ESlint issues
+... which does both (prettier and linting): fixes Prettier issues and shows or ESlint issues.

-... the "format:fix" script is defined in the "package.json" file.

 <br/>

 ## Automatic run with the pre-commit hook

-ESLint automatically runs on every attempt of sending commit to the git repository, so the hook **prevents developer from committing** changes with unresolved ESlint-issues in the code.
+ESLint automatically runs on every commit-attempt to the git repository, so the hook **prevents developer from committing** changes with unresolved ESlint-issues in the code.

 <br/><br/><a id="i18n" ></a>